Email goes to AI Agent.Time comes back to you.

 From first open to done—here’s what you can actually do

-Owlu is for people who live in email.
+Owlu is built for people whose work runs on email — solo pros, freelancers, and small teams.
 It prepares each thread so you can decide faster, write with full context, and put repeat work on autopilot.

 Sarah Kim